QuocTrung810/Practical_Exercises/Programming_Methodology/Topic_01/README.md

 }
 ```

-Although this program is simple, it contains several importaint features of the C/C++ programming language.
-Lines **1**, **2**, and **5** begin with // symbol, indicates that these lines are comments.
+Although this program is simple, it contains several important features of the **C/C++** programming language.
+Lines **1**, **2**, and **5** begin with `//` symbol, indicates that these lines are comments.
 You should insert comments to your program for program readbility, and comments are ignored by the compiler.
-Another wat to make comments to your program is using `/* ... */`, a multi-line comments.
+Another way to make comments to your program is using `/* ... */`, a multi-line comments.

 Line **3** is a pre-processor directive, in this case, we tell the preprocessor to include the contents of the **standard input/output header** in the current program.
 Line **6**, the main function, is a part of every C/C++ program.
 The parentheses after main indicate that main is a program building block called a function.
 C/C++ programs contain one or more functions, on of which must be main.
 Every program in C/C++ begins executing at the function main.
 The keyword **int** before the **main** function indicates that this function returns an integer value.